-The Educational Objectives (EOs) of the Master of Science program in Mechanical Engineering (MSME) are to produce graduates who:
+The Program Educational Objectives of the Master of Science program in Mechanical Engineering program are to produce graduates who will:

-- Will be prepared for successful careers in industry, government, or non-profit establishments, and will have an appreciation for lifelong learning.
+- Be prepared for successful careers in industry, government, academia or non-profit establishments, and will have an appreciation for lifelong learning.

-- Will have the capacity to use advanced analytical and experimental methods needed to continue graduate study at the doctoral level, or to thrive in a research and development environment in a private, public, or government institution.
+- Have the capacity to use advanced analytical and experimental methods needed to continue graduate study at the doctoral level, or to thrive in a research and development environment.

-- Will have a breadth of knowledge that fosters an awareness of and skill in interdisciplinary approaches to problem solving.
+- Have a breadth of knowledge that fosters an awareness of and skill in interdisciplinary approaches to problem solving.

-- Will have a keen sense of professionalism and a commitment to work toward the betterment of society.
+- Have a keen sense of professionalism and a commitment to work toward the betterment of society and the world.

 Admission to MSME program at SDSU primarily depends on GPA and GRE scores.
 Minimum